jbirddog/blue/README.md

 ## TODOs

-1. Add opcodes from hello world example
-1. Remove call machine code from test/ops, hello world does it
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Add more ops to make defining a custom op less verbose/brittle
    1. opN[ ]op